 Kinahugan Falls isn’t the most ideal spot for a swim as there is quite a lot of water moving around and it did look quite dangerous to be fair.

 This location is purely for marveling at and enjoying the scenic jungle that surrounds the falls.

 LONOY COLD SPRING

-Lonoy Cold Spring is one of the top Bohol attractions and a great spot to spend an hour or two swimming in the man-made pools which are fed by a nearby freshwater stream.
+Lonoy Cold Spring is a great spot to spend an hour or two swimming in the man-made pools which are fed by a nearby freshwater stream.

-Lonoy Cold Spring is made up of three separate springs which are fed from a runoff of water from the nearby mountains.
-The flow of water cascades down the hillside into each mad-made pool and meets the freshwater stream at the bottom.
+Lonoy Cold Spring is made up of three separate springs that are fed by runoff of water from the nearby mountains.

 Snacks and drinks are also available for purchase from the little shop next to the springs.